Why is Paint Peeling Off My Walls and What Can I Do?

 Now it's time to get to work!
 Without getting too technical, here's what you'll need to do:

-- You need to prep the room first.
+- Prep the room first.
 Spread tarp, paper, or cloth across the floor.
 Use masking tape on window and door frames and along the baseboard at the bottom of the wall.
 This will protect these areas from any debris or wayward paint.

 - Use a paint scraper (pictured) and a wire brush to remove as much of the old paint as possible.